-The most important EU documents that focus on the development of science and higher education are the Communiqués regarding the Lisbon Strategy: one about the European Research Area and one, which is the direct inspiration for this book, about "the Role of Universities in the Europe of Knowledge".
+The most important EU documents that focus on the development of science and higher education are the Communiqués regarding the Lisbon Strategy: one about the European Research Area14 and one, which is the direct inspiration for this book, about "the

+$^{^{12}}$ Detailed data about the Nobel Prizes awarded in various areas can be found in: Braun T., Szabadi-Peresztegi Z., Kovacs-Nemeth E. (2003), No-bells for ambiguous of ranked Nobelists as science indicators of national merit in physics, chemistry and medicine 1991-2001, Scientometrics, vol.56, no1, p.3-28 13 EU Commission Communiqué, op. cit. footnotes 3,4,7.

+14 European Commission, Communications, Towards a European research area, COM (2000) 6 of 18.1.2000; The European research area: providing new momentum, COM (2002) 565 of 16.10.2002; More research for Europe/towards 3% of GDP, COM (2002), 499 of 11.9.2002; Making a European area for lifelong learning a reality, COM (2001), 678 of 21.10.2001.
+See: http://europa.eu.int.

+Role of Universities in the Europe of Knowledge"15.
 This Communiqué, published on 5th March 2003, stipulates that a fundamental part of European future is the functioning of a European knowledge society, and it illustrates the subservient role that the Knowledge-Based Economy has towards society.
-The EU Commission argues that the development of a Knowledge-Based

-&lt;sup>12 Detailed data about the Nobel Prizes awarded in various areas can be found in: Braun T., Szabadi-Peresztegi Z., Kovacs-Nemeth, E., (2003), No-bells for ambiguous of ranked Nobelists as science indicators of national merit in physics, chemistry and medicine 1991-2001, Scientometrics, vol.56, no1, p.3-28

-&lt;sup>13 EU Commission Communiqué, op. cit. footnotes 3,4,7.

-&lt;sup>14 European Commission, Communications, Towards a European research area, COM (2000) 6 of 18.1.2000; The European research area: providing new momentum, COM (2002) 565 of 16.10.2002; More research for Europe/towards 3% of GDP, COM (2002), 499 of 11.9.2002; Making a European area for lifelong learning a reality, COM (2001), 678 of 21.10.2001.
-See: http://europa.eu.int.

-&lt;sup>15 European Commission, Communication, The Role of Universities in the Europe of Knowledge, COM (2003), 58 final of 5.02.2003.

-Society is dependent upon four primary factors: the creation of new knowledge, its transfer via the education process, its propagation and utilisation in new services and industrial processes.
-In fact, universities not only participate in all of the above-mentioned processes but are at their very core, and play a fundamental role in three areas: scientific research and its utilisation, education, local and regional development.
+The EU Commission argues that the development of a Knowledge-Based Society is dependent upon four primary factors: the creation of new knowledge, its transfer via the education process, its propagation and utilisation in new services and industrial processes.
+In fact, universities16 not only participate in all of the abovementioned processes but are at their very core, and play a fundamental role in three areas: scientific research and its utilisation, education, local and regional development.

 The Commission argues that European education institutions are not competitive on the global arena compared to institutions of major European partners.
 The Communiqué highlights the extensive heterogeneity of national education systems within the EU and the varied effects of their activity.
 The Commission states that already a third of all Europeans are employed in knowledge-intensive industries (whereas 40% in Denmark and Sweden) and that possessing a higher education adequately shields workers from unemployment (see Appendix 2, Table 1).
-Currently, 20% of EU citizens aged 35- 39 possess a higher education, whereas 20 years ago that number was only 12.5% for this age group.
+Currently, 20% of EU citizens aged 35-39 possess a higher education, whereas 20 years ago that number was only 12.5% for this age group17.